cca/equella_scripts/collection-export/readme.md

 ## Strict MODS Module

-The `strict-mods.js` module used in collect.js converts EQUELLA's custom MODS XML to strict MODS schema-compliant XML by unwrapping custom wrapper elements and removing non-standard elements.
+The `strict-mods.js` module used in collect.js converts EQUELLA's custom MODS XML to strict MODS schema-compliant XML by unwrapping custom wrapper elements, removing non-standard elements and attributes, and creating child elements where necessary (e.g. `mods/language` -> `mods/language/languageTerm`.).
 Our MODS implementation uses custom "wrapper" elements (like `typeOfResourceWrapper`, `genreWrapper`, `noteWrapper`) that are not part of the official MODS schema to work with EQUELLA's contribution form repeaters.

 ### Strict MODS Testing